 Moreover, marine animals of all shapes and sizes are continuing to eat plastic.
 Yes, you read that right.
 From the smallest of planktons to the biggest of whales, there’s no immune to plastics.
 It’s because the problem of plastic pollution isn’t totally over yet.
 Yes, the fight to stop it once and for all has seen enormous progresses by laws banning plastics.
 However, the fight isn’t over yet.
 Now, as plastics in different forms continue to invade the ocean, expect that there’ll be aquatic animals eating those.

-Furthermore, another topic that’s significant to know about plastic pollution in the ocean is how exactly are aquatic animals affected by plastic in the ocean.
+Furthermore, another topic that’s significant to know is how exactly are aquatic animals affected by plastic in the ocean.
 How do plastics actually harm them?
 Well for starters, plastic can get stuck in their throats.
 Then it’s a no-brainer that what happens after that is suffocation.
 At the same time, it can also lead to difficulty or even prevention to spew up in order to feed their young.
 Additionally, plastic when already ingested can make the animals feel full in their stomach.
 For this reason, they won’t eat anymore.
 Thus, they really don’t eat at all and will also stop eating.
 Without a doubt, they’ll starve themselves by accident.

 Also, another way that marine animals get affected by plastic in the ocean is when it entangles them.
 This is also a more pressing case with marine mammals and reptiles that need to resurface.
 When plastics trap them, they won’t be able to go up.
 Along the process, they may exhaust themselves that may end up in drowning.
 Moreover, plastics can also cut some aquatic animals that’ll result to infection.

-Our Green Planet lists the marine animals that are most affected by plastic in the ocean:
+One Green Planet lists the marine animals that are most affected by plastic in the ocean:

 Sea turtles are reptiles.
 Their existing species are the Green, Loggerhead, Kemp’s Ridley, Olive Ridley, Hawksbill, Flatback, and Leatherback sea turtles.
 They can grow from around 2 to 7 feet long.
 Moreover, they can weigh from around 70 to 1500 pounds.
 Unfortunately, six of the said seven species are already critically endangered.
 Plastic pollution is definitely one of the contributing culprits behind it.